House responds to GOP’s Boebert with Islamophobia bill | Federal News Network

 Those actions are “a stain on this entire institution,” he said, without naming Boebert, the freshman lawmaker from Colorado.
 “This House is better than the worst actions of a few here.”

-The bill passed on a party-line vote, XXX-XXX, and is unlikely to advance in the Senate.
+The bill is unlikely to advance in the Senate.
 But the ordeal provides yet another window onto the state of affairs in the Republican Party left behind by Donald Trump, almost a year after his supporters stormed the Capitol trying to overturn Joe Biden’s election.
 Republican leaders are unwilling or unable to publicly admonish their own, particularly those allied with Trump, even when their everyday rhetoric borders on racist hate speech.

 Speaker Nancy Pelosi told reporters Tuesday’s vote will not be the last word from the Democratic leaders on Boebert’s behavior.